Making a budget you can actually stick to

 hand writing a goal

-ok, I know what you are thinking… All this and we aren’t even to the budget part yet?
+OK, I know what you are thinking… All this, and we aren’t even making a budget yet?

 Come on!